clj-commons/etaoin/README.md

 - May either connect to a remote driver or run it on your local machine.
 - Run your unit tests directly from Emacs pressing `C-t t` as usual.
 - Can imitate human-like behaviour (delays, typos, etc).

+## Documentation

+Please visit [Etaoin site][url-doc] for documentation.
+These are autodoc-generated pages so you may also check the source code.

+To see how to compose separated functions into the whole scenarios, check our [unit tests][url-tests].

 ## Installation